 At Autism Initiatives our expectation is that people with autism can learn and develop and we support this process every single day.
 We create unique services for people to enable them to have ownership of their own lives and future.

-The successful applicant will be required to register with the Protection of Vulnerable Groups (PVG) Scheme and the Scottish Social Services Council (SSSC).
+The successful candidate will be required to register with the Protection of Vulnerable Groups (PVG) scheme and the SSSC.